aaaaaa123456789/gb-debug-information/debuginfo.md

 The actual checksum data is contained in a [data block][sect4.1], linked through this block's linked block field.
 The data MAY be contained anywhere in that block; in particular, there are no alignment requirements for it, and consumers MUST be prepared to deal with checksum data that is not aligned to any particular width.

+There MAY be more than one checksum calculated for a file, in order to account for different algorithms being used.
+Multiple checksums for the same file are defined by a linked list of checksums, where the corresponding block will point to the first checksum for that file in this block, and each entry in this block will point to the next one.
+All checksums in such a linked list MUST use different algorithms.

 Each checksum algorithm is identified by a 2-byte numeric identifier.
 Valid algorithms are listed in the following table, along with the size expected by each one of them; these algorithms